JetBrains/kotlin-web-site/docs/topics/exceptions.md

 The `Error` subclass represents serious fundamental problems that an application might not be able to recover from by itself.
 These are problems that you generally would not attempt to handle, such as [OutOfMemoryError](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-out-of-memory-error/) or `StackOverflowError`.

-On the other hand, the `Exception` subclass is used for conditions that you might want to catch.
+On the other hand, the `Exception` subclass is used for conditions that you might want to handle.
 Subtypes of the `Exception` type, such as the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) and `IOException` (Input/Output Exception), deal with exceptional events in applications.

 ![Exception hierarchy - the Throwable class](throwable.svg){width=700}

 `RuntimeException` is usually caused by insufficient checks in the program code and can be prevented programmatically.
-Kotlin helps prevent common `RuntimeExceptions` like `NullpointerException` and provides compile-time warnings for potential runtime errors, such as divisions by zero.
+Kotlin helps prevent common `RuntimeExceptions` like `NullPointerException` and provides compile-time warnings for potential runtime errors, such as division by zero.
 The following picture demonstrates a hierarchy of subtypes descended from `RuntimeException`:

 ![Hierarchy of RuntimeExceptions](runtime-exception.svg){width=700}